Role of GCCs in India’s Rising Managed Office Space Demand

 Hybrid Work ModelsNeed flexible workspaces for changing workforce sizes

-Post-Pandemic RecoveryUpsurge in the demand for efficient and flexible workspaces
+Post-Pandemic RecoveryUpsurge in demand for efficient and flexible workspaces

 The Future

-The expansion of GCCs will impact India's managed office space market.
-There will be a high demand for quality infrastructure, innovation-driven work cultures, and grade-A commercial real estate.
-Therefore, GCCs will continue to dominate the leasing trends.
+The expansion of GCCs will impact India’s managed office space market with rising demand for grade-A commercial real estate.

 Conclusion